 The Luisen-Gymnasium Hamburg-Bergedorf is a pleasant space for learning.
-It's characterized by the provision of sound education, human interaction and a deep appreciation for others.Visit published site
+It is characterised by the provision of sound education, human interaction, and deep appreciation for each other.
+To reflect this in the re-design of the school’s homepage, it was necessary to cut down on clutter and put emphasis on the school itself.

-The previous website was neither responsive, nor was there a proper structure for accumulated content.
-On the other hand, outdated content wasn't removed or updated, resulting in a cluttered page which just grew – instead of scaled.
+The previous website was neither responsive, nor was there a proper structure for all accumulated content.
+On the other hand, outdated content wasn't removed or updated, resulting in a cluttered page which just grew—instead of scaled.

-We ended up having a four-level sub-menu and over 300 pages filled with information.
+What we started with was a four-level sub-menu and over 300 pages filled with information.
 The hardest part was breaking down the existing structure and reducing unwanted dead-ends.
+Though it took many iterations to make sense of it all, the work paid off in a highly usable and quickly navigable system.

-We started with sorting out all relvant pages and reducing the overall amount of information.
+We started with sorting out all relevant pages and reducing the overall amount of information.
 This gave us a proper starting point for improving structure and re-creating the navigation.

 Because there was still a ton of content left, we created a full-screen navigation with critical items with descriptive titles.

-A school's website may not be primarily used for quickly accessing information on the go.
-The high volume of usage demonstrated by the 38,000 unique page views in the first month after launch highlight the importance of optimizing the mobile experience for convenience.
+A school's website may not be primarily used for quickly accessing information on the go, though the high volume of 38,000+ unique page views in the first month after launch highlight the importance of optimising the mobile experience for convenience.

 To show important areas of the school and what the day-to-day life looks like, we placed a slider at the top to highlight crucial aspects.

-Right below the introdcution, users can find latest news and upcoming dates at a glance.
+Right below the introduction, users can find latest news and upcoming dates at a glance.

 The footer goes beyond legal information, as in showing helpful bits and pieces that can answer a visitor's question straight away.
 Also, they can find all contact information right at their fingertip.
 This applies for the school's phone number in the header as well.

-Building on top of the previous CI, we updated and modernized the appearance and typography.
-We stuck to the former primary color and lettermark of the logo.
+Building on top of the previous CI, we updated and modernised the appearance and typography.
+To embrace the traditional aspects of the school, we stuck to the former primary color and icon of the logo.

-It took immense effort and time to brainstorm and digest the status quo.
+It took immense effort and time to digest the status quo.
 However, creating a structure upfront helped us identify pain points and critical areas early on.

-The old version of the website was hand-coded, which means that every time there was a change needed, only someone who knew how to code was able to handle that.
+The former version of the website was hand-coded which meant that for every change, someone with development skills was required.
 We switched to WordPress to allow easy content editing.